sdysch/sdysch.github.io/_posts/2022-02-19-Simulating_Mancala_part_1.md

 ![Minimax depth study]({{ site.baseurl }}/images/mancala/min_max_depth_study.png)

-As we would expect, as the depth is increase then player one's win rate increases - to almost 80%!
+As we would expect, as the depth is increased, then player one's win rate increases - to almost 80%!
 It appears that the win rate starts to saturate, which is likely because at some point the large depth means that the trees will reach the end of the game (no more moves will be available).
-However, I did not have the computational power (or patience) to evaluate games with any higher depth.
+However, I did not have the computational power (nor patience) to evaluate games with any higher depth.

 ## Putting it all together
-Putting it all together, I ran simulations of several different agents against each other, and calculated player one's win rate.
+Putting it all together, I ran simulations of several different agents against each other, and calculated player one's win rate for all these combinations.
 The matrix of these probabilities is shown below.

 ![Player 1 win probabilities]({{ site.baseurl }}/images/mancala/player_1_win_probs.png)